Kevin-Solomon/profit-loss/README.md

 # profit-loss
-A website to see profit or loss on your stocks
+A website to see profit or loss on your stocks.
+Tech Stack used : HTML ,CSS ,JS